veicco/react-radio-select/README.md

 # React Radio Select

-Accessible dropdown widget for React.
-Visually the component functions as a native html select with customizable option elements.
-Screen readers however treat it as a radio button group in order to persist native form events for the screen readers.
+An accessible dropdown widget for React.
+Visually the widget is like html `<select>`, but with customizable option components.
+For screen readers however it functions as a native radio button group.

+The problem with the native `<select>` is its limitation in terms of customization.
+If we needed to present the `<option>` contents on multiple rows, for example, we could not use `<select>`, but we would have to use a customized component.
+For screen reader users however customized select widgets are usually difficult, as the screen readers do not recognize them as form inputs.
+Although careful use of aria-attributes could solve the problem, it seems difficult to create a solution that functions correctly for all user groups with all browsers.

+`<RadioSelect>` solves the problem by using radio inputs.
+As these are native form elements, screen readers can communicate with them without problems.

 ## Demo